Support Us Button Widget

 Texas is also home to more Fortune 500 company headquarters than any other state + 21 of them are either DFW-born or have recently relocated to the metroplex.
 For example, pharmaceutical and healthcare company McKesson (No.9 on the Fortune 500 list) moved to Irving from California in 2019.

 Additionally, over 658,600 Texans work in finance and insurance — compared to 544,900 people in New York — as of June 2024.
-The state saw a 27% increase in financial employment since the coronavirus pandemic, particularly due to the opening of Charles Schwab’s new headquarters in Westlake in 2020.
+The state saw a 27% increase in financial employment since the COVID-19 pandemic, particularly due to the opening of Charles Schwab’s new headquarters in Westlake in 2020.

 What’s next?